 - The sculpture features 524 star patterns and 2,208 equilateral triangles.

 - A plaque to commemorate the visit to Vegreville of Her Majesty Queen Elizabeth and Prince Philip, Duke of Edinburgh to Vegreville, sits in the park.
+The visit was part of their 1978 tour of Canada.

 - The Vegreville Egg is located along the Yellowhead Highway (at the north side of Alberta Highway 16A in Elk’s Park).